Spear Phishing Emails

 There are a few signs to help recognize a spear phishing email:

-- "Too busy to talk" - The person sending the email will be too busy to talk and will only be available by email.
+- "Too busy to talk" - The person sending the email will either be too busy to talk or in a meeting, and will only be available by email.

 - "Need money fast" - The sender will request payments or wire transfers immediately and there is an urgency to the email.

-- "Are you at your desk" - The sender typically follows the response to this with an urgent request for a wire transfer.
+- "Are you at your desk" or "Got a moment?" - The sender typically follows the response to this with an urgent request for a wire transfer, or request to purchase gift cards.

 - Email addresses that are slightly off - The attacker will register a similar domain name to the targeted organization but with an additional letter or number (e.g. firstname.lastname@example.org)